thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/config/subscribe-to-attribute.md

 * **v1/devices/me/attributes:** This is a topic on ThingsBoard Edge.
 It allows the device to listen for any updates related to its attributes from the cloud.
 * Replace the **$THINGSBOARD_HOST_NAME** with the actual value, e.g. "Localhost" references your local installation.
-* Replace the **$ACCESS_TOKEN** with the actual access token of the device.
+* Replace the **$ACCESS_TOKEN** with the actual access token of the device. make the following as the pic gallery:
+ To find the device access token, go to the **Entities > Devices** section and click on the device.
+On the "Device details" page, you can copy the token by clicking the "Copy access token" button.

 #### Step 2.
 Publish any Time-Series or Attribute Message from the Device.